Do your bit: Focus on days highlighting international issues International Days and Observances

 GDRC has been working on themes related to sustainable tourism, in its programme on Urban Environmental Management.

-GDRC therefore reaffirms its committment to uphold the objectives of the World Tourism Day, and work towards better understanding of, and action on, highliting the criticality of tourism management for better gender equality and poverty alleviation.
+GDRC therefore reaffirms its committment to uphold the objectives of the World Tourism Day, and work towards better understanding of, and action on, highliting the criticality of tourism management to contribute to long-term sustainability and poverty alleviation.

 Do your bit: Focus on days highlighting international issues Find other days/observances in the